carlowisse/sentinel/README.md

   <h1 style="text-align: center; font-weight: 600; letter-spacing: 2px; border-bottom: none;">SENTINEL</h1>

   <p style="text-align: center; font-size: 18px;">
-    A network wide ad and adware denier, malware and spyware denier, crypto miner denier, tracker and analytics denier, VPN (coming soon), WireGuard VPN remote access server and a validating, recursive, caching DNS resolver all in one!
+    A network wide ad and adware denier, malware and spyware denier, crypto miner denier, tracker and analytics denier and a recursive, caching DNS resolver all in one!
     <br />
     <a href="#easy">Easy Install</a> &#183;
-    <a href="https://github.com/carlowisse/sentinel-lists">Sentinel Lists</a> &#183;
+    <a href="https://github.com/carlowisse/sentinel-lists">Sentinel Lists</a>
   </p>
 </div>